leotroche/calculator/README.md

     npm run dev
 ```

-Open the page in your browser
+Open the page in your browser!